BranimirKoprivnjak/Media-Streaming-Service/README.md

 - cap frames to 30 on 360p resolution
 - fine-tune -crf
 - prevent file creation & transmuxing on invalid stream inputs
+- merge thumb creation proc with transmuxing proc
+- once new thumb is ready, delete old one

 ### Nice to do's